Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/hard-disk-encryption/luks.rst

 4. Export the public key

-    To export your public key from GnuPG’s keyring:
+    To export your public key from GnuPG's keyring:

     .. code-block:: bash